 But….
 You can follow the footpath from here to…

-To get to this beach from Plymouth, again you’ll need to take the Mount Batten ferry.
+To get to this beach from Plymouth city centre, again you’ll need to take the Mount Batten ferry.
 Walk to Mount Batten beach (directions above) and then follow the signed footpath towards Jennycliffe.
 It takes you through some bushes and thicket up the hill, about ten ish minutes.

 Once you get to the cafe, you’ll see a path that leas through some undergrowth down to the actual beach.
 Be warned, there has been a fence and signage warning against using this beach for a few years, due to subsidence.
 You can still get down there, but at your own risk!